 3rd-5th grade music instruction is provided by SMMUSD.
 3rd grade students are taught General Music once a week for 40 minutes and learn to use Recorders.
 All 4th and 5th graders choose either choir, string instruments, brass, or wind instruments (Violin, Viola, Cello, Flute, Clarinet, Trumpet, or Trombone) and are taught 40 minute classes twice a week during school hours.
 The elementary music teachers are credentialed.
-SMMEF, the Gail Dorin Music Foundation, and the Ella Fitzgerald Charitable Foundation fund the Dream Strings, Dream Winds and Dream Voice programs at our Title I school to support students whose families cannot afford additional music instruction.
 4th and 5th students perform at Winter and Spring Concerts, and selected students perform in Honors Choir, Orchestra, and Band at "Stairway of the Stars" concerts.
 3rd graders have class performances in the Spring.
 Students receive grades in music as they do in other subject areas and behavior expectations are the same in music classes.
 Parents can help their child remember their instrument and encourage them child to practice at home.